AmazTING/hypixelImageFix/README.md

 Enable Developer Mode at the top right.

-Drag the dist folder that is in hypixelImageFix onto anywhere on the Chrome page to import it! (do not delete the folder afterwards)
+Drag the hypixelImageFix folder onto anywhere on the Chrome page to import it! (do not delete the folder afterwards)